Fees, Tuition, Refunds, and Holds

 Information concerning any aspect of the refund of fees may be obtained from Student Financial Services.

-1. Count the number of calendar days from first day of classes to actual withdrawal date.
+- Count the number of calendar days from the first day of classes to the actual withdrawal date.

-3. Subtract pro-rated fees from fees paid.
+- Subtract pro-rated fees from fees paid.
 This will be your refund, less a $5 administrative charge.
-If you have not paid your fees because of a financial aid deferral or payment plan, it is possible that you will still be financially responsible for an unpaid portion of your fees.
+If you have not paid your fees because of a financial aid deferral or payment plan, you may still be financially responsible for an unpaid portion of your fees.

 Refund of Fees: Financial Credit Refund Policy